 when | Milford Track, Fiordland National Park

-The usual walking season is during the summer months, for the 2016-17 summer the dates are from 25 October 2016 – 3 May 2017.
+The usual walking season is during the summer months, the dates are from 25 October – 30 April.
 An exceedingly popular track, there is a limit to 40 walkers at each of the DOC huts, booking is required.
-Unless you strike it lucky with a cancellation the track is usually fully booked soon after bookings are opened.
+Unless you strike it lucky with a cancellation the track is usually fully booked soon after bookings are opened in June.
 Check the availability of huts.

-Bookings are not possible during the Winter Season, to 24 October 2016.
+Bookings are not possible during the Winter Season, from 1 May to 24 October.
 During this time avalanche danger is a major, and very real, concern.
 There are 57 avalanche paths to cross.
 Many of the bridges are removed due to potential avalanche damage.
 The major determinant for track access is getting sufficient numbers to make the cost of the water access bearable, usually there is a minimum of six people required to make it worthwhile for the operators.